ofiwg/libfabric/man/fi_mr.3.md

   modifies the memory region.
 Use of this flag requires that the endpoint through which the MR is accessed be created with the FI_RMA_EVENT capability.

+## fi_mr_refresh

+The use of this call is required to notify the provider of any change to the physical pages backing a registered memory region if the FI_MR_MMU_NOTIFY mode bit has been set.
+This call informs the provider that the page table entries associated with the region may have been modified, and the provider should verify and update the registered region accordingly.
+The iov parameter is optional and may be used to specify which portions of the registered region requires updating.
+If provider, providers are only guaranteed to update the specified address ranges.

+The refresh operation has the effect of disabling and re-enabling access to the registered region.
+Any operations from peers that attempt to access the region will fail while the refresh is occurring.
+Additionally, attempts to access the region by the local process through libfabric APIs may result in a page fault or other fatal operation.

+The fi_mr_refresh call is only needed if the physical pages might have been updated after the memory region was created.

 # MEMORY REGION ATTRIBUTES